RockArtist33/T-Level-Revision/README.md

 </ul>
 </li>
 </ul>
-<p><strong>This is our entire spec for our course, this is a 2020 document but it seems to be the one we are currently following and the one that we will follow on from.</strong> </p>
+<p class="whitetext"><strong>This is our entire spec for our course, this is a 2020 document but it seems to be the one we are currently following and the one that we will follow on from.</strong> </p>
 <hr>
 <p><mark style="background: #CACFD9A6;">Sub-Units Left: 10/29</mark><br>
 🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟢🟠🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴</p>